MephistoDevelop/graphql/README.md

 > npm install express apollo-server-express cors dotenv

 on server.js file we are going to put our main structure from Apollo Server with graphql

+we are going to install uuid npm package to use id automatly generated.

+ > npm install uuid